gmnyaki/LaravelAndReactJs-Test/README.md

 Laravel User Comments App was created using Laravel PHP Framework.
 Users can:

 * `Post-Comments` Logged in users can post comments and read comments on the app.
-* `Register an account` Users can register for an account using registration form.If you are not logged in, you will be prompted to log on.
+* `Registering an account` Users can register for an account using registration form.If you are not logged in, you will be prompted to login.

 This app doesn't do much other than posting comments on the page and creating a user account.
-To run the app, please install the latest version of laravel and mysql, download the code, run migrations then you are set.
+To run the app, please install the latest version of laravel and mysql, download the code, run migrations scrip and you are set.